nostrocket/nostrocket.org/protocol.md

      * Shares exist in an order based on when they were created, this order is reset if shares are sold.
 This is the order in which shares get repaid from revenue generated by the project.
      * There is a benefit in having shares earlier when the risk is higher, but this aspect requires more thinking and discussion to ensure that everyone from the early contributors to the people who come along years later are both happy that it's fair and logical.
      * Shares MUST ONLY ever be created by approving an expense and MUST NOT be created *any other way*
-     * Each Nostrocket project is instantiated with a *single* share to bootstrap the Votepower process (the project creator owns the first share).
+     * Each Subrocket is instantiated with a *single* share to bootstrap the Votepower process (the project creator owns the first share).
 10. Participants own *all* revenue produced by the project, the Sats are streamed *directly* to Participants in proportion to the number of Shares they have and how long they've had them.
      * When there's a pot of money available, Mallory finds a way to corrupt whatever is guarding it.
      * Nostrocket MUST NOT store any capital or raise any funds.
 It is completely non-custodial and value can only transfer between people using Nostrocket but not to or from Nostrocket itself.